 Kevin didn’t pick up a lacrosse stick until the 8th grade and hasn’t put it down since.
 He was a two sport athlete in high school playing football and lacrosse.
 One great team followed another, and Kevin’s lacrosse season ended in the championship game for seven years straight.
 His championship record was 5-2, culminating with captaining the 2009 Division III National Championship team at SUNY Cortland.
 He graduated cum laude from SUNY Cortland in 2009 with a bachelor’s in Sport Management.
 He made the Deans List 5 of his 8 semesters.

 After college, Kevin worked in the events industry planning charity fundraisers for professional athletes, as well as the on-site sponsor activation for a PGA golf tournament.
 Before joining Trilogy, he was planning events for a company in the optical industry.
-Kevin has been coaching at camps and clinics for over 10 years.
-He has been a volunteer coach for Westfield High School since 2016 and was the head coach for a 6th grade travel team in the area.
+Kevin has been coaching at camps and clinics for over 15 years.

 2X Division III National Champion at SUNY Cortland 2006 & 2009

 2X Division III National Runner Up 2007 & 2008